i-love-flamingo/flamingo-commerce/price/Readme.md

 Just use the template function commercePriceFormat like this: `commercePriceFormat(priceObject)` The template functions used the configurations of the Flamingo "locale" package.
 For more details on the configuration options please read there.

+When there is nothing configured, it tries to load the configuration from `leekchan/accounting`'s `LocalInfo` before falling back to the `default` section of the local package.